B2B e-Invoicing in France (Effective from July 2024)

-In a move towards digitalization and streamlining business processes, France will implement mandatory B2B e-invoicing and e-reporting from July 2024 until January 2026.
+In a move towards digitalization and streamlining business processes, France will implement mandatory B2B e-invoicing and e-reporting.

-To help businesses prepare for these changes, we have prepared this guide on e-invoicing in France to provide you with essential information on the current e-invoicing rules, how to comply with regulations, how to send compliant e-invoices, and important details about penalties and non-compliance.
+To help businesses prepare for these changes, we have prepared this A-Z guide to provide you with essential information on France’s current e-invoicing rules.

 What are the current e-invoicing rules in France?